 The Health and Safety Committee shall be responsible for developing and maintaining the standards and criteria for the health maintenance incentive, and participating employees shall be evaluated to this standard.
 Employees are encouraged, but not required, to participate in the health maintenance fitness assessment conducted by the department and shall be given the opportunity on duty to perform the test.
 An employee who misses the two on-duty opportunities to test should come in on their own time, while off-duty, to perform the test.
-Those employees who meet the standard and who continue to meet the standard for a period of 12 months shall receive up to \$200 as a health maintenance incentive.
+Those employees who participate shall receive \$200 as a health maintenance incentive.
 Payment shall be made in December of the year the incentive payment is earned.

-In addition, the Health and Safety Committee should publish the baseline results or average results so an individual can compare his/her fitness with the group as a whole.
+In addition, program training group lead will maintain and should publish the baseline results or average results so an individual can compare his/her fitness with the group as a whole.